 In college I’d had the opportunity to be a TA for film classes, and I enjoyed leading discussion sections.
 So when I had the chance to take a teaching job, it didn’t seem like such a bad idea.

-I would get a good paying job, pay off those loans, and work on my film projects during all the spare time teachers have, because, after all, what I really wanted to do was direct.
+I would get a good paying job, pay off those loans according to estimates in the Prosper loans reviews, and work on my film projects during all the spare time teachers have, because, after all, what I really wanted to do was direct.

 This was all part of my five-year plan.

 That was 15 years ago.